 20 comes to London

-Brandon Trust is staging its free photographic exhibition at Oxo Tower Wharf’s gallery@oxo on South Bank in July which features the inspirational stories of 20 people with learning disabilities.
+Brandon Trust is staging its Twenty exhibition at Oxo Tower Wharf’s gallery@oxo on South Bank in July which features the inspirational stories of 20 people with learning disabilities.

 The charity first organised the exhibition as part of its 20th anniversary celebrations.
 It has featured successfully at Bristol, Gloucestershire and Cornwall venues, and now heads to the capital near to Brandon’s Battersea office.

 20 documents two decades of positive and freeing change in social care and disability awareness through the eyes of individuals the charity has supported across its service areas since its creation in 1994.

 The 20 visual exhibits detail real, personal, success stories of independence, finding employment, education and happiness; life-changing moments with no barriers to freedom and no restrictions on choice.

 Among those featured is Joe Jones, 55, from Balham (case study below), who spoke publicly at a House of Commons event about the many barriers faced by people with disabilities when using public transport.